Gurobi/gurobi-optimods/docs/source/mods/mwis.rst

                             & x_i \in \{0, 1\} & \forall i \in V
         \end{align}

-The input data for this mod includes a scipy sparse matrix in CSR format representing the graph :math:`G` adjacency matrix (upper triangular) and a numpy array representing the weights of the vertices.
+The input data for this Mod includes a scipy sparse matrix in CSR format representing the graph :math:`G` adjacency matrix (upper triangular) and a numpy array representing the weights of the vertices.